Placental expulsion: Fetal oxytocin

 As the HPA axis activates, the posterior pituitary of the fetus begins to increase production of oxytocin, which stimulates the maternal myometrium to contract.

 Cellular changes of placental separation

-In the seventh month of pregnancy the MHC-I complexes increase in the interplacentomal arcade reduces the bi- and tri-nucleate cells, a source of immune suppression in pregnancy.
-By the ninth month the endometrial lining has thinned (due to loss of trophoblast giant cells) which exposes the endometrium directly to the fetal trophoblast epithelium.
+In the seventh month of pregnancy, the MHC-I complexes increase in the interplacentomal arcade reduces the bi- and tri-nucleate cells, a source of immune suppression in pregnancy.
+By the ninth month, the endometrial lining has thinned (due to loss of trophoblast giant cells) which exposes the endometrium directly to the fetal trophoblast epithelium.
 With this exposure and the increase in maternal MHC-I, T-helper 1 (Th1) cells, and macrophages induce apoptosis of trophoblast cells and endometrial epithelial cells, facilitating placental release.
-Th1 cells attract an influx of phagocytic leukocytes into the placentome at separation, allowing further degration of the extracellular matrix.
+Th1 cells attract an influx of phagocytic leukocytes into the placentome at separation, allowing further degradation of the extracellular matrix.

 Vascular changes of placental separation

 After delivery, loss of fetal blood return to the placenta allows for shrinkage and collapse of the cotyledonary villi with subsequent fetal membrane separation.